1.203.773.0838

 Project Access – New Haven and Yale-New Haven Hospital.

-Communities Joined in Action National Conference, 9/17/13, Charlotte, NC [oral presentation].
+Oral presentation at: Communities Joined in Action National Conference, November 2013, Charlotte, NC.

 • Kelley L, Cobbs-Lomax, D, Spatz E. Impact of a navigated care model for uninsured patients on specialty care delivery, patient-reported health outcomes, and access to care.
-AcademyHealth Disparities Interest Group Annual Meeting, 6/22/13, Baltimore, MD [oral presentation].
+Oral presentation at: AcademyHealth Disparities Interest Group Annual Meeting, June 2013, Baltimore, MD.

 • Binford M, Sobolewski S, Kelley L, Borgstrom B, Rosenthal M, Simonette P, Spatz E, Cobbs-Lomax D, Desai M, Lagarde S, Capp R. Characteristics and outcomes associated with Medicaid and uninsured patients presenting to the ED with non-emergent complaints previously evaluated by other health care providers.
-Society of Academic Emergency Medicine Northeast Regional Conference, 4/3/13, Providence, RI [Poster Presentation], Society of Academic Emergency Medicine National Conference, 5/16/13, Atlanta, GA [poster presentation].
+Poster presentations at: Society of Academic Emergency Medicine Northeast Regional Conference, April 2013, Providence, RI, and Society of Academic Emergency Medicine National Conference, May 2013, Atlanta, GA.

 • Kelley L. Project Access-New Haven: A community partnership to increase access to care and reduce health disparities in New Haven, Connecticut.
-Department of Health and Human Services’ 2012 Summit on the Science of Eliminating Health Disparities, 12/18/12, National Harbor, MD [poster presentation].
+Poster presentation at: Department of Health and Human Services’ 2012 Summit on the Science of Eliminating Health Disparities, December 2012, National Harbor, MD.

 • Kelley L, Lofton A. Best practices in addressing health inequities.
-Academy of Oncology Nurse Navigators Annual Conference, 9/16/12, Phoenix, AZ [keynote presentation].
+Oral presentation at: Academy of Oncology Nurse Navigators Annual Conference, September 2012, Phoenix, AZ.

 • Kelley L. Models of Navigation.
-Connecticut Cancer Partnership Patient Navigation Conference, 4/17/12, Cromwell, CT [panel presentation].
+Oral presentation at: Connecticut Cancer Partnership Patient Navigation Conference, April 2012, Cromwell, CT.